isomerpages/bca-peb/news/announcements/_posts/2025-10-15-post-PEB eServices resumed on 15 Oct 2025.md

 image: ""
 variant: tiptap
 ---
-<p>We would like to inform you that PEB e-services has resumed on 15 Oct
+<p>We would like to inform you that PEB e-services have resumed on 15 Oct
 2025.
 We apologise for any inconvenience caused during the maintenance period.</p>